Curley's Big Idea

 While Georgetown swept Maryland in six straight games from 1899 through 1907, a series between the University of Maryland and Georgetown did not resume until 1934, Byrd's last season as head coach.
 When a new 34,000 seat stadium was built in 1950, the coach turned president was honored a second time with a new Byrd Stadium.
 Maryland's first opponent in the new stadium was Georgetown, a 25-14 Terrapin win in the two schools' last meeting on the gridiron.

 Byrd resigned from the presidency at Maryland in 1954 for an unsuccessful campaign for governor, and died in 1970.
-In 2015, his name was taken off the stadium under criticism that as a candidate for governor, he endorsed the Democratic party's "separate but equal" stand on integration.
+In 2015, his name was taken off the stadium under criticism that as a candidate for governor, he endorsed the Maryland Democratic Party's "separate but equal" stand on integration.